dj-chase.com README

 Format

 txt2tags is a simple format that’s a good compromise between gemtext’s simplicity and html’s semantics.
-I chose not to ues markdown because I don’t particularily like markdown.
+I chose not to use markdown because I don’t particularily like markdown.
 There’s documentation on the project web-site: txt2tags documentation

-also note that Make.py adds two commands: %!html: and %!gmi:.
+Also note that Make.py adds two commands: %!html: and %!gmi:.
 When at the begining of a line, these commands make that line only show up in the respective output format.
 They are processed before the file’s handed off to txt2tags, so the rest of the line (after an optional whitespace character) is treated exactly like any other input-line.
 Take this snippet as an example:

 Here are some links: